Millions of YouTube Viewers Face Major Restrictions, and People Are Not Happy

 YouTube users in the United States are now facing major restrictions after the platform introduced a new AI-powered age estimation system.
 The changes have left many frustrated, with users flooding social media to voice their anger.

-The video-sharing giant, which has more than 2.5 billion monthly active users worldwide, has begun relying on artificial intelligence to decide whether someone is under 18.
+The video-sharing giant, which has more than 2.5 billion monthly active users worldwide, has begun relying on artificial intelligence to determine whether someone is under 18.
 Instead of simply accepting the date of birth entered into a Google account, the system analyzes account history, searches, and viewing activity to make its judgment.

 What happens if you’re flagged